After years of pain, coal becomes one of the hottest commodities of 2016

 The biggest winners are those with mines in Australia, thanks to the high average quality of its coal.

-Other miners, however, have not been able to benefit from coal's 2016 boom.
+Other miners have not been able to benefit from coal's 2016 boom.